NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-29 06:50 it asset system review and investigation.
+Setup of meeting and communications with customer visit.
+Debug and testing of csv dictreader failure in sub-process on windows.
+Switch to raw csv processing with context for simulated raman data.
+Layout of raman controls and line plots for raman setup screen.

+    47f690a with raw file load instead of dictreader which was causing a multiprocess exit inhibit
+    56392be simulated raman data
+    0c36f41 simulated raman data
+    0cb1dd6 layout of raman capture controls
+    8cfaf6f control to defaults for test passing

+2016-11-29 18:13

 2016-11-28 06:32 manufacturing meeting notes, setup of OCT sample storage area, review of power management options for failed UPS.
 Find headshots and email.
 Raman graph layout and placeholders.
 Addition of